raf61/AudioPlayer/README.md

 # AudioPlayer
-### This is a multiplatform audio player built in Electron.js, Vue.js and ffmpeg.
-You can import the audios from your computer or directly from YouTube.
+#### This is a multiplatform audio player built using Electron.js, Vue.js and ffmpeg.
+You can import audios from your computer or directly from YouTube.